Achondroplasia

 - stenosis of the jugular foramen which can impair the cerebral venous return and contribute to hydrocephaly

-- stenosis of the foramen magnum occipitalis (45 %) that can produce hydrocephaly (17 %) and spinal cord compression (17 %) and increases the risk of infantile sudden death before 2 years of age (2 to 3 %; causes: apneas and /or compression of the vertebral arteries during sleep); decompressive surgery at the cervico-occipital level can be indicated during the first two years of life; instability of the atlanto-axial joint is rare
+- stenosis of the foramen magnum occipitalis (45 %) (white arrow on the IRM below) that can produce hypertonia or hypotonia, hydrocephaly (17 %) and spinal cord compression (17 %) and an increased risk of sudden death before 2 years of age (2 to 3 %; causes: apneas and /or compression of the vertebral arteries during sleep); decompressive surgery at the cervico-occipital level can be indicated during the first two years of life; instability of the atlanto-axial joint is rare

 - breathing problems during sleep due to the association in various proportions of: